Do Worms Ever Feel Dirty?

 Here’s a song about snot…

-I suppose that by now you are wondering how my snotty lungs led to slippery vomit.
+I suppose that by now you are wondering what my snot-riddled lungs have to do with vomit.
 My body doesn’t actually like having items other than air in its lung compartments and, in an effort to rid itself of the unwanted mucus, it decided to send me into a fit of violent coughs.
 Now these coughs sort of start at my toes and gather strength as they move upwards.

 And I had a full stomach as I had just finished eating lunch.